PROFILE--76-yr-old Gary Patton holds a lot of American Records

 PROFILE--Richard Houston has completed 27 Boston Marathons in a row

 (Apr.
 2022) Richard Houston just completed the Boston Marathon in 4:39:18.
 It sounds a modest achievement until you consider that it was his 27th Boston in a row, 34th overall, and he's now 65 years old.
-A melanoma survivor, he credits his long-term success to learning when the can "run through" an injury, and when that's a bad idea.
+A melanoma survivor, he credits his long-term success to learning when he can "run through" an injury, and when that's a bad idea.
 He likes the 1979 Boston Marathon poster of Bill Rodgers hitting the finish with just a single word on the poster: "Relentless."

 Career-profession?
 I recently retired after 43 years of teaching high school history.
 I worked at St. John's High School in